-Prague, the capital of the Czech Republic, is a city with so much to offer.
-With its rich history and beautiful architecture, it’s hard not to want to travel here.
-While traveling abroad does come with risks like pickpockets or food poisoning if you’re mindful of your surroundings and use common sense then you should be fine!
-Let’s go over 7 things that will help make your trip safe!
+Prague, the capital of the Czech Republic, is a city with much to offer.
+Prague is at the top of most travel bucket lists with its storied history and beautiful architecture.
+While traveling abroad comes with risks like pickpockets, taxi scams, or food poisoning, you should be fine here if you’re mindful of your surroundings and use common sense.

-- How Safe is the Main Train Station and the Public Transportation Systems?
+- How Safe is Public Transportation in Prague?

 - Safety Tips for Visiting Prague